 International Business Negotiations (LAW-990-001)

-The purpose of the course is to provide students with an opportunity to: (i) experience the development of a business transaction; (ii) participate in a live, extended negotiation in a context that replicates actual legal practice with an unfamiliar opposing party; (iii) understand the business and legal issues that impact the negotiation; (iv) gain insight into the strategies used in negotiations and the dynamics of international business transactions; (v) learn about the role that lawyers and law play in these negotiations; and (vi) gain experience in drafting communications.
+The purpose of the course is to provide students with an opportunity to: (i) experience the development of a business transaction; (ii) participate in a live, extended negotiation in a context that replicates actual legal practice with an unfamiliar opposing party; (iii) understand the business and legal issues that impact the negotiation; (iv) gain insight into the strategies used in negotiations and the dynamics of international business transactions; (v) learn about the role that lawyers and law play in these negotiations; and (vi) gain experience in drafting communications and transaction documents.

 Students are expected to spend time working in teams outside of class to prepare written communications to the other counsel and prepare for live negotiations.
 Class discussions will focus on the deal framework, strategy for the negotiations and tactics, as well as the substantive legal, business and policy matters that affect the transaction.
 Evaluation will be based upon class participation, contributions to the written communications and a final paper.